BitcoinDesign/Guide/guide/daily-spending-wallet/privacy.md

 ---

 Privacy is about the ability to control what information is available to others, and what they can do with it.
-On this page we will look at the real-world and digital privacy challenges unique to the scope of this reference design, with a focus on what product builders and users can do to improve their payment privacy.
+It is a highly complex topic, so on this page we will just look at some of the real-world and digital privacy challenges unique to the scope of this [reference design]({{ "/guide/daily-spending-wallet/" | relative_url }}).
+We will keep a focus on what product builders and users can do to improve their payment privacy.

 #### Design with privacy in mind